Is Pula Worth Visiting? My Honest Experience

 As you pass through the Arch of the Sergii, you’ll enter the streets of the Old Town.

 Walk along Sergijevaca Street to the Roman Forum.
-This picturesque square used to be the center of social life in ancient Pula, and it is a popular place where locals gather for a drink on a sunny day.
+This picturesque square was once the center of social life in ancient Pula, and it is a popular spot for locals to gather for a drink on a sunny day.

 Continue walking along Kandlerova Street and make sure to look up and observe the unique architecture and decorations on the buildings.